irenapopova/WORKSHOPS-DCI/Pre-Work/terminal-setup.md

 #### Some examples of cool features are:

 👉 Split panel view.

-👉Hotkey window for instant terminal anywhere.
+👉Hot-key window for instant terminal anywhere.

 👉 Mouseless copy.

 👉 Along with many more that we’ll learn about later on in this chapter.

 ### 🛑 Installation

 👉 Go to the [downloads](https://www.iterm2.com/downloads.html) page.

 👉 Download the Stable Release.

 👉 Decompress the zip file.

 👉 In Finder, drag-and-drop the iTerm2 Application file into the Applications folder.

 👉Launch iTerm2 by looking for it in the Spotlight Search or clicking on its icon in the App Launcher.

 ### Terminator (Linux Only!)